 Implications for employers

-Flat salary increases are a signal that employers will need to work harder to attract and retain talent, said Parsons.
+Flat salary increases are a signal that employers will need to work harder to attract and retain talent, said Parsan.

 “In today’s tight labour market, employees have multiple opportunities available to them,” he said.
 “Therefore, employers need to up their game in order to retain their top talent.”

-The compensation package is no longer simply about base pay, but rather a total rewards package including intangibles such as flex work, benefits and coaching, said Parsons.
+The compensation package is no longer simply about base pay, but rather a total rewards package including intangibles such as flex work, benefits and coaching, said Parsan.

 “It’s hard to look at base pay just in isolation,” he said.
 “You really have to add everything together to get a perspective of what that employee is getting.”